vigetlabs/microcosm/docs/recipes/ajax.md

 Microcosm's state management model enables easy clean up of loading states.
-Whenever the action moves from `open` to `done`, Microcosm re-executes all incomplete actions in the order they were pushed.
+Whenever the action moves from `open` to `done`, Microcosm re-executes all outstanding actions in the order they were pushed.

 To illustrate, when the action creator is first pushed into Microcosm, it inserts an action into Microcosm's historical ledger of all actions